 |If this was an ECG I'd be applying the defibrillator paddles, stat|

 In retrospect this was a pretty fun thing to do, despite the over-the-top difficulty rating.
-The last-minute switch plus the extra distance made this our longest run ever as well as our first major trail race, the camping was awesome and of course it was a lot of fun to run the whole thing together....so perhaps we will be back next year after all.
+The last-minute switch plus the extra distance made this my longest run ever, as well as my first major trail race, the camping was awesome...so perhaps I will be back next year after all.